ChadiHelwe/MAFALDA/README.md

 ## Acknowledgments

-This work was partially funded by ANR-20-CHIA-0012-01 (“NoRDF”).
+This work was partially funded by the NoRDF project (ANR-20-CHIA-0012-01), the SINNet project (ANR-23-CE23-0033-01) and Amundi Technology
 <!--
 N.B: Code tested with Python 3.9.12 -->